jbussemaker/adsg-core/docs/theory.md

 bounds is applied.
 For discrete design variables and selection and connection choices, four types of choice constraints are available: linked, permutations, unordered combinations, and unordered non-replacing combinations.
-These constraints are applied by applying the following logic:
+These constraints enforce the following logic:

 - *Linked*: all choices are assigned the same option index, e.g. AA, BB, CC.
 - *Permutations*: all choices have a different option index, e.g. AB, AC, BA, BC, CA, CB.